Tzatziki: Etymology

 The word tzatziki appeared in English around the mid-20th century as a loanword from Modern Greek (τζατζίκι), which in turn comes from the Turkish word cacık.
 The root is likely related to several words in West Asian languages.
 Persian ALA-LC (ژاژ) refers to various herbs used for cooking, and Kurdish jaj or ژاژ refers to the caraway herb.
+(Note: Persian zhazh (ژاژ) is the earlier attested form because Dehkhoda explicitly traces it to Asadi Tusi's Loġat-e fors and Asadī was an 11th-century lexicographer, whereas Kurmanji Kurdish jaj is documented in modern dictionaries.)
 That word is combined with the Turkish diminutive suffix -cık to yield cacık.
-It may be related to an Armenian word, cacıg.
-According to Sevan Nişanyan the Armenian word may itself come from Turkish or Kurdish.
+The Armenian word cacıg is also related to this term and may itself derive from Turkish or Kurdish.

 Evliya Çelebi's 1665 travelogue, the Seyahatnâme, defined cacıχ (cacıg) as a kind of herb that is added to food.
 The modern term cacık (جاجیك) was mentioned in print for the first time in 1844 in Hoca Kâmil Pasha's Melceü't-Tabbâhîn (The Sanctuary of Cooks), the first Ottoman cookbook, in which the basic description is given as "yogurt with cucumber and garlic" (hıyar ve sarmısaklı yoğurt).

 The form tarator, found in languages from the Balkans to the Levant with derivative forms now found in a range of countries.

 According to Sevan Nişanyan, the name tarator (sauce) comes into Turkish directly from the Venetian word "trattor".
 In Venetian, this word means "cook".
 It has acquired the meaning of a type of sauce in Turkish.
 It has likely been borrowed from Turkish into other languages.
-The first use of this word in the sense of sauce was in the book Seyehatname by the Turkish traveler Evliya Çelebi.
+The first use of this word in the sense of sauce was in Seyahatnâme.

 History

 Tzatziki and similar yogurt-based dishes trace their origins to the Central Asian yogurt culture, which spread to Anatolia, the Balkans, and the Middle East through Turkic migrations.
-Turks had consumed yogurt since ancient times and introduced yogurt-based cold soups and sauces to Anatolia.
+Medieval Turks introduced yogurt-based cold soups and sauces to Anatolia.